jraab/GNET749_RNAseq/README.md

 Code for GNET/PHCO749 RNA-seq class

-- scripts contains worked examples from class and additioanl code resources
+- scripts contains worked examples from class and additional code resources

 - data contains data we will use in class for excercises